TomekSwiatek/Analiza-sp-aty-nale-no-ci-przez-posiadaczy-kart-kredytowych/README.md

-# Analiza-splaty-naleznosci-przez-posiadaczy-kart-kredytowych
+# Analysis-of-debt-repayment-by-credit-card-holders
-Projekt wykonany w Databricks z wykorzystaniem PySpark.
+Project made in Databricks using PySpark.

-Oryginalny plik z rozszerzeniem .py.
+The actual main file with the extension .py.

 ### Wstęp